Fizzychaldy24/General-IT-Documentation/README.md

 - [Apache Web Server Setup](web-hosting/apache-setup.md) - A guide to installing and configuring Apache for web hosting.
 - [NGINX SSL Configuration](web-hosting/nginx-ssl.md) - Step-by-step instructions for setting up SSL certificates on NGINX.
 - [AWS Web Hosting Guide](web-hosting/aws-web-hosting.md) - How to host a website on AWS, including EC2 instance setup and domain configuration.

+## Scripts

+This section provides a collection of useful scripts for automating IT tasks, system administration, troubleshooting, and more.
+These scripts are designed to simplify and speed up common IT operations across different platforms and environments.

+#### Examples:
+- **Linux User Management Script**: A Bash script for adding, modifying, and deleting user accounts.
+- **Windows Service Status Checker**: PowerShell script to check the status of critical services on Windows servers.
+- **Network Troubleshooting Script**: A Python script that automates the process of diagnosing network connectivity issues.

+#### Resources:
+- [Linux User Management Script](scripts/linux-user-management.sh) - A script to manage user accounts in Linux.
+- [Windows Service Status Checker](scripts/windows-service-check.ps1) - PowerShell script to check the status of services on Windows machines.
+- [Network Troubleshooting Script](scripts/network-troubleshooting.py) - A Python script that checks network connectivity and generates a report.

 ## How to Use